Drob99/devnotes/other-uni-courses/stat319-applied-statistics-and-probability/chapter-6.md

 - used for organizing **numerical data numerically**
 - used for both continuous and discrete
 - Data is gathered into **bins**, each defined by **class intervals**.
+- Histograms are ideal for larger data sets, preferably 75 - 100 or above.

 #### Frequency Table